 The Bottom Line

 Phospho antibodies help study how cancer disrupts cellular signaling.
-However, the accuracy of results depends on their validation.
-With proper validation, results can be misleading.
-So, make sure you use proper validated phospho antibodies to ensure you get accurate and reproducible results!
+However, the accuracy of results depends on validation.
+With proper validation, results are accurate and reproducible.
+So, make sure you use properly validated phospho antibodies to ensure you get reliable findings!